Hugh Gaitskell: Academic and early political career

 In 1934 Gaitskell was in Vienna on a Rockefeller scholarship.
 He was attached to the University of Vienna for the 1933–34 academic year and witnessed first-hand the political suppression of the social democratic workers movement by the conservative Engelbert Dollfuss's government in February 1934.
-This event made a lasting impression, making him profoundly hostile to conservatism but also making him reject as futile the Marxian outlook of many European social democrats.
+He sheltered activist and journalist Ilse Barea-Kulcsar when she was threatened with arrest.
+His experiences in Vienna made a lasting impression, making him profoundly hostile to conservatism but also making him reject as futile the Marxian outlook of many European social democrats.
 This placed him in the socialist revisionist camp.

 At the 1935 general election, he stood unsuccessfully as the Labour Party candidate for Chatham.
 Gaitskell helped to draft "Labour's Immediate Programme" in 1937.
 This had a strong emphasis on planning, although not as much as his mentor Dalton would have liked, with no plans for the nationalisation of banks or the steel industry.
 He also drafted documents which would have been used in the election due in 1939–40.
 Dalton helped him to be selected as candidate for South Leeds in 1937, and had it not been for the war, he would very likely have become an MP by 1940.

 Gaitskell became head of the Department of Political Economy at UCL when Hall was appointed Director of the National Institute of Economic and Social Research in 1938, jointly with Paul Rosenstein-Rodan.
 He also became a University Reader.
 He opposed the appeasement of Nazi Germany and supported rearmament.